zozakral/goeuro-test/README.md

 # GoEuro Java Developer Test

 This is my solution of GoEuro Java Developer Test.
+The task lisnk is https://github.com/goeuro/dev-test

 The executable goeuro-0.0.1-jar-with-dependencies.jar should be executed like this: